secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 **Format:** `As a _____ (role in marketing), I would like to ____________(need), so that ________________(reason).`

 MktgOps uses a [global issue board](https://gitlab.com/groups/gitlab-com/-/boards/825719) and will capture any issue in any group/sub-group in the repo since we work with so many other teams.
 There is also a [`Marketing Operations` project](https://gitlab.com/gitlab-com/marketing/marketing-operations) within the [`Marketing` project](https://gitlab.com/gitlab-com/marketing).
+### Use of Epics

+In order to categorize various related issues, we will make use of epics to help a team member organize our work, especially if it crosses multiple milestones.
+If it is a MktgOps epic, we will add the `In Epic` label to it, so that we can easily see that it is part of an epic on our kanban board.

+### Labeling

 We use Labels for several purposes.
 One is to categorize the tool or area that is affected.
 Another is to show priority.
 And lastly, we may use them to identify the stage they are in, either before or after being put into a milestone/iteration.
 We generally use the stage labels for our kanban Columns.

 **Categories:**
-- `MktgOps - FYI`: Issue is not directly related to operations, no action items for MktgOps but need to be aware of the campaign/email/event
+- `MktgOps - FYI`: Issue is not directly related to operations, no action items for MktgOps but need to be aware of the issue
 - `MktgOps - Reporting`: Any reporting request for MktgOps
-- `MktgOps - List Import`: Used for list imports of any kind - event or general/ad hoc
+- `MktgOps - List Import`: Used for list imports of any kind - event or general/ad hoc (do not also use To Be Triaged scoped label)
 - `Marketo`, `Bizible`, `Cookiebot`, `Demandbase`, `DiscoverOrg`, `Drift`, `GDPR`, `LeanData`, `LinkedIn Sales Navigator`, `Outreach-io`, `PathFactory`, `Periscope`, `Sigstr`: used to highlight one of our tech stack tools
+- `In Epic`: bright yellow label to show that it is part of a MktgOps epic

 **Priorities:**
 - `MktgOps-Priority::1 - Top Priority`: Issue that is related to a breaking change, OKR focus, any other prioritized project by MktgOps leadership.
 This category will be limited because not everything can be a priority.